3dcitydb/importer-exporter/README.md

 Installing and running
 ----------------------
-The easiest way to get the Importer/Exporter running on your computer is to download an installer from the [releases section](https://github.com/3dcitydb/3dcitydb-suite/releases).
-The installers are named `3DCityDB-Importer-Exporter-<version>-Setup.jar` and are packaged as executable JAR file.
-So double-clicking the JAR file should run the installer.
-The installer will guide you through the steps of the installation process.
+The easiest way to get the Importer/Exporter running on your computer is to download a binary distribution from the [releases section](https://github.com/3dcitydb/importer-exporter/releases).
+The binary distributions are named `3DCityDB-Importer-Exporter-<version>.zip` and are packaged as ZIP file.

-After installation, start scripts are available in the installation directory to launch the application.
+After unzipping the ZIP file, start scripts are available in the directory to launch the application.
-During setup, you can additionally choose to create shortcuts on your desktop and in the start menu of your preferred OS.

 Simply execute the start script suitable for your platform:

 * `3DCityDB-Importer-Exporter.bat` (Microsoft Windows family)
 * `3DCityDB-Importer-Exporter` (UNIX/Linux family, macOS)

-On most platforms, double-clicking the start script or its shortcut launches the application.
+On most platforms, double-clicking the start script launches the application.
-Please refer to the [user manual](https://3dcitydb-docs.readthedocs.io/en/version-2022.0/) for more information on how to install and run the tool.
+Please refer to the [user manual](https://3dcitydb-docs.readthedocs.io/en/version-2022.0/) for more information on how to run the tool.

 Building
 --------